BlaqueDevs/se-assignment-day-4-software-project-management-brigidrono1/README.md

 ## 12. What data is available regarding the market size and growth potential for your software?

+1.Industry reports and market Research
+Research specific to my software niche (eg cybersecurity,AI) for industry forecasts

+2.Competitor Analysis
+This contains major competitors revenue user base and funding rounds.Platforms like Pitchbook and Crunch base provide insights in to funding and market trends.

+3.Market Demand and Growth Trends
+Software development blogs and tech new sites (TechCrunch,VentureBeat) often report on emerging trends

+4.Government and Open Data sources
+Agencies like World Bank may have reports on tech industry growth.

 ## 13. How can understanding market trends inform your software’s positioning and development?